A 3-Day Diet To Help Support Your Thyroid & Hormone Balance

 - Cover with the coconut and lemon chicken.
 Enjoy!

-Breakfast: Swap the smoothie for eggs with sautéed collard greens and onions.
+Breakfast: Eggs with collard greens and onions.